browser-extension

 Install and sign in

-1. Install from the browser store.
-Add the VaultTerm extension from the Chrome Web Store, the Edge Add-ons store, or Firefox Add-ons, depending on your browser.
+- Install from the browser store.
+Once VaultTerm is listed, add the extension from your browser’s store — Chrome Web Store, Edge Add-ons, or Firefox Add-ons.

 The device session

-• Spending refresh is gated.
-The extension only spends a refresh token after the device-bound unlock check passes, so an attacker with the browser profile still has to clear the biometric gate.
+- Spending refresh is gated.
+The extension only spends a refresh token once the unlock gate has been cleared, so day-to-day use of the browser does not silently reopen the vault.

 How biometric unlock works